berkshelf/berkshelf/_includes/index.md

 The Chef API location allows you to treat your Chef Server like an [artifact](http://en.wikipedia.org/wiki/Artifact_%28software_development%29) server.
 Cookbooks or dependencies can be pulled directly out of a Chef Server.
 This is super useful if your organization has cookbooks that isn't available to the community but may be a dependency of other proprietary cookbooks in your organization.

 A Chef API Location is expressed with the `chef_api` key followed by some options.
-You can tell Berkshelf to use your Knife config by passing the `chef_api` key the symbol `:knife`.
+You can tell Berkshelf to use the Chef credentials found in your Berkshelf config by passing the symbol `:config` to `chef_api`.

-    cookbook "artifact", chef_api: :knife
+    cookbook "artifact", chef_api: :config

-The Knife config used is located at `~/.chef/knife.rb` or the value of `ENV["CHEF_CONFIG"]` by default.
-This can be overridden by passing the `-c` flag to the `berks` command.
+The Berkshelf configuration is by default located at `~/.berkshelf/config.json`.
+You can specify a different configuration file with the `-c` flag.

-    $ berks install -c /Users/reset/code/chef-repo/.chef/knife.rb
+    $ berks install -c /Users/reset/.berkshelf/production-config.json

 You can also explicitly define the `chef_server_url`, `node_name`, and `client_key` to use: